"For the growing good of the world is partly dependent on unhistoric acts; and that

 If this sounds like fun, then sign up for an EWRT class with me!

 I also teach English literature.
-In my ELIT classes, the goal is for students to encounter new texts and to learn how to read analytically--without ever losing sight of the pleasure that can be found in literature.
-In Spring 2019, I am teaching ELIT 46C (British Writers--Victorian and Modern).
-In Winter 2020, my ELIT 10 (Intro to Fiction) will focus on detective fiction.
+In my ELIT classes, the goal is for students to encounter new texts and to learn how to read analytically--without ever losing sight of the pleasures that can be found in literature.

 Students who are enrolled in my classes can access the syllabus through the Canvas page.
 Anyone else who is interested in my syllabi should send me an email.